braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/leads_capture/outgrow.md

 You can use the custom segments created from Outgrow data to personalize your Braze campaigns and target users based on their responses to interactive content.
 To do so and create a more personalized user experience, follow these steps:

 1. In Braze, go to **Engagement** > **Campaigns**.
-2. Select **Create Campaign** and choose your campaign type (email, push, in-app message, or others.).
+2. Select **Create Campaign** and choose your campaign type (email, push, in-app message, or others).
 3. In the audience targeting step, select the segment created from Outgrow attributes (such as users with specific quiz scores or segments).
 4. Customize your campaign content and settings, and then launch.